dev-bootcamp-2019/final-project-hansenlin/README.md

 # decentralized-fantasy-sports

-Football is a popular sport played in North America.
-Fantasy football is a why for fans to play games against each other using real data and stats from game results. see https://en.wikipedia.org/wiki/Fantasy_sport
+American football is a popular sport played in North America.
+Fantasy football is a way for fans to play games against each other using real data and stats from game results. see https://en.wikipedia.org/wiki/Fantasy_sport

 ## Getting started